-Member Data:

-The member data is supplied by the Retirement Office.
-It is reviewed for reasonableness and consistency, but no audit was performed.
+Asset Data: The asset information is taken from audited statements furnished by the reasonableness and consistency, but no audit was performed.
 Foster & Foster, Inc. is not aware of any errors or omissions in the data that would have a significant effect on the results of our calculations.